 In the event you are no longer a resident at Deer Lodge Centre, arrange-ments to remove your personal belongings must be made within 24 hours.

 Personal property may be donated to the Deer Lodge Centre.
 Please discuss potential equipment donations with the Unit Manager.

 As part of the admission process you will be asked to provide the Centre with any information about advance funeral arrangements you may have.
 This information is helpful for staff to have so they can help families at a difficult time.

 The services are available in Deer Lodge Centre at a reasonable cost.
 Please talk with your unit clerk or the nursing staff to arrange appointments.

 A gift shop, managed by the Deer Lodge Centre Auxiliary, is found on the Main Floor.
-Confections, cards, toiletries, gift items and magazines are available for purchase.
+Confections, cards, toiletries, gift items, clothing, jewelry and more are available for purchase.